 Mental health and substance abuse treatment

 Detoxification.
-This treatment involves supervised care by medical personnel that is designed to reduce or eliminate the symptoms of chemical dependency.
-Treatment can occur on an inpatient or an outpatient basis.
+Involves supervised care by medical personnel that is designed to reduce or eliminate the symptoms of chemical dependency.
+Treatment must occur on an inpatient basis.

 Rehabilitation.
-These services are intended to alter the behavior of substance abusers and usually are provided after detoxification is complete.
+Intended to alter the behavior of substance abusers and usually are provided after detoxification is complete.
 Services can be provided on an inpatient or outpatient basis.

 Administrative services only (ASO).
 Under this type of plan, a third party disburses the employer’s funds to pay claims and handle other administrative details.